-Literature has suggested that EQ is an underlying characteristic of transformational leaders (Gardener & Stough, 2002; Palmer et al., 2001).
+Literature suggests that EQ is an underlying characteristic of transformational leaders (Gardener & Stough, 2002; Palmer, Walls, Burgess & Stough, 2001).
 EQ helps in providing the capacity to give individualized consideration and understand followers' needs (Gardner & Stough, 2002).
 The ability to understand self and others and have control of one's own emotions are the requirements for a transformational leader to provide inspirational motivation or individualized influence.

 Abraham (2004) found that the traits of EI, a combination of superior social skills and conscientiousness, enhance the self-sacrifice of benevolent employees to heightened levels of dependability and consideration.
-Resilience, the emotional competency that is the basis of selfcontrol, harnesses angry reactions when workers are confronted with the vicissitudes of corporate life and suppresses personal needs for organizational goals.
+Resilience, the emotional competency that is the basis of self-control; harnesses angry reactions when workers are confronted with the vicissitudes of corporate life and suppresses personal needs for organizational goals.
 EI is directly related to work group cohesion.
-The emotional competency of social skills strengthens work group cohesion, resulting in superior performance.
-It has the capacity to monitor and evaluate others' feelings and emotions and to use that knowledge to guide actions.
-The emotional competencies of heightened conscientiousness, reliability, and integrity enhance feelings of trust in the group by arousing positive moods and positive perceptions.
+The emotional competency of social skills strengthens work group cohesion, resulting in superior performance and it has the capacity to monitor and evaluate others' feelings and emotions and to use that knowledge to guide actions.
+The emotional competencies of heightened conscientiousness, reliability and integrity enhance feelings of trust in the group by arousing positive moods and positive perceptions.
 Unconditional trust is the sharing of values between group members that leads to their investment in long-term relationships and greater interpersonal cooperation and teamwork.

-According to Brief and Weiss (2002), transformational leaders feel excited, enthusiastic, and energetic, thus energizing their followers.
-Transformational leaders use strong emotions to arouse similar feelings in their audiences.
+According to Brief and Weiss (2002) transformational leaders feel excited, enthusiastic and energetic and thus energize their followers.
+Transformational leaders use strong emotions to arouse similar feelings in their audiences is evident in transformational leadership literature.

-Masi and Cooke (2000) have found that transformational behaviors on the part of leaders promote empowering cultural norms, high levels of subordinate motivation, commitment to quality, and enhanced productivity.
-It was seen that empowering cultural norms of OCB promotes constructive and achievement-oriented behaviors by members.
+Masi and Cooke (2000) have found that transformational behaviors on the part of leaders promote empowering cultural norms, high levels of subordinate motivation, commitment to quality and enhanced productivity.
+It was seen that empowering cultural norms of OCB promote constructive and achievement-oriented behaviors by members.
 Such norms are associated with basic values and shared assumptions emphasizing the significance of organizational members' roles and collaboration through motivation rather than by competition.
-Motivation in this context is the extrinsically stimulated "extra effort" on the part of subordinates inspired by transformational leaders.
+Motivation in this context is the extrinsically stimulated "extra effort" on the part of subordinates; inspired by transformational leaders.

 Transformational leaders enhance the OCB of followers through motivation.
 The inspirational motivation provided by transformational leaders by building shared assumptions and trust may be the result of the emotional intelligence of the leaders.
-Therefore, one can hypothesize the following:
+Therefore, we hypothesize that:

-H3: The EQ of a leader is likely to mediate the relationship between perceived transformational leadership and the OCB of the followers.
+Hypothesis 3: The EQ of a leader is likely to mediate the relationship between transformational leaders and the OCB of the followers.